uyuni-project/uyuni/testsuite/docs/cucumber-steps.md

   When I shutdown the spacewalk service
   When I restart the spacewalk service
-  When I wait until "salt-minion" service is up and running on "ceos-minion"
+  When I wait until "salt-minion" service is up and running on "ceos-minion" Then service "bind" is enabled on "proxy"
+  Then service "dhcpd" is running on "proxy"
 ```

 * File removal